 Any MSA List 1A, 1B or 1C tyre is permitted.
 Diameter, width and aspect ratio are free.

-There are six rounds in the 2019 season.
+There are six rounds in the 2020 season - click here for the full calendar.
 Competitors may also wish to consider running in the 750 Motor Club's longer Club Enduro race series as well, which now runs the same power to weight classes as Roadsports.

 Club membership is just £25 for 12 months (per driver), season registration is £85 (per team), and race entry fees (per team) are typically between £245 and £345 depending on the circuit.
 Eligible cars can be bought or built from just £4000.